 (a) The Employer may schedule the regular work week in four (4) consecutive ten (10) hour days, at straight time rates, provided only that the four (4) ten (10) hour days are scheduled during the Monday through Friday period.
-On a four (4) ten (10) schedule, when the scheduled work week day off, (either Friday or Monday) is worked, the first ten (10) hours shall be paid at one and one-half times (1.5x) the applicable rate of pay.
-Double time (2x) rates will apply on hours worked after the regularly scheduled work day of the compressed work week averaging agreement and for work on Saturday and Sunday.
-(The payment of double time (2x) has been suspended.
-Refer to the Letter of Understanding Re: Overtime Provisions)
+On a four (4) ten (10) schedule, when the scheduled work weekday off, (either Friday or Monday) is worked, the first ten (10) hours shall be paid at one and one-half times (1.5x) the applicable rate of pay.
+Double time (2x) rates will apply on hours worked after the regularly scheduled workday of the compressed work week averaging agreement and for work on Saturday and Sunday.

-Back to Back 4-10s (10&4) Averaging Agreement (Applicable to Industrial work and Commercial/Institutional out of town, non-daily travel work)
+Back-to-Back 4-10s (10&4) Averaging Agreement (Applicable to Industrial work and Commercial/Institutional out of town, non-daily travel work)

-(b) An Employer may alternate the work weeks from a Tuesday to Friday schedule one (1) week followed by a Monday to Thursday schedule the next in order to provide a four (4) day weekend every second week.
+- (b) An Employer may alternate the work weeks from a Tuesday to Friday schedule one (1) week followed by a Monday to Thursday schedule the next in order to provide a four (4) day weekend every second week.
 If this schedule is utilized, the straight time days will be Tuesday through Friday in one (1) week followed by Monday through Thursday in the subsequent week.
-Should an Employee work on the scheduled days off, the Friday and Monday will be paid at time and one half (1.5x) and the Saturday and Sunday will be paid at double time (2x).
-(The payment of double time (2x) has been suspended.
-Refer to the Letter of Understanding Re: Overtime Provisions)

-c) If ten (10) consecutive work days are scheduled, working overtime on the Saturday and Sunday that fall in the middle of the schedule will be optional.
+Should an Employee work on the scheduled days off, the Friday and Monday will be paid at time and one half (1.5x) and the Saturday and Sunday will be paid at double time (2x). - c) If ten (10) consecutive workdays are scheduled, working overtime on the Saturday and Sunday that fall in the middle of the schedule will be optional.
 Employees will be required to give three (3) working days' notice of their intention not to work such overtime.
 Failure to provide the required notice and report for work shall be considered absenteeism.
 Exercising this option will not preclude an Employee's opportunity to work other premium days when available.